yukiseno/laravel-react-e-commerce/README.md

 - Create feature branches for new development
 - Follow Laravel and React best practices

-## API Documentation

-API documentation and detailed endpoint information are available in the project wiki.
-Refer to the wiki for complete REST API specifications, request/response formats, and integration examples.

 ## Deployment & Production Guidelines

 ### Backend Deployment